Capitalization

 • For the capitalization of specific abbreviations and acronyms, see the Use of Terms A-Z section at the end of this guide.

-• If creating or working on a glossary, capitalize the first word of the term being defined only if it is a proper name.
-For example: child abuseThis refers to any physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, lack of supervision or combinations of these actions or omissions toward a child by an individual responsible for the child’s welfare.
+• For example: child abuseThis refers to any physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, lack of supervision or combinations of these actions or omissions toward a child by an individual responsible for the child’s welfare.

 • Always capitalize the names of the U.S. military services: Army, Marine Corps, Navy, Air Force, Space Force, Coast Guard, National Guard, Army Reserves, Marine Corps Reserves and Navy Reserves.
 Do not capitalize “reserves” or “reserve component.”

 • For headings, composition titles and lower-third graphics in videos, webinars and social media posts, capitalize the initial letter of all words — except prepositions fewer than four letters, “to” when not an infinitive, coordinating conjunctions and articles (unless they are the first or last words in the header or title).
-For subheads within an article, only capitalize the first word and proper nouns.

 • Military titles, such as “commander,” are capitalized only when used as part of a heading, composition title or lower-third graphic, or when the full military title precedes an individual’s name.